Amirhossein-code/restaurant-manager/README.md

 localhost:8000/admin

-## Endpoint Documentation for the Frontend Developer
+## Endpoints Documentation for the Frontend Developer

 Access the Django admin endpoint: